andr3wli/nurc-r-website/content/home/team.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Teaching Team"
+title = "Instructors"
-subtitle = ""
+subtitle = "Meet the teaching team"

 # List user groups to display.
 #   Edit each user's `user_groups` to add them to one or more of these groups.